nezaj/joewords/_posts/universal_links.md

 **Make a Github Repo + Buy a Custom Domain**

 - Make a new hello world repo using `create-react-app` and publish it with `gh-pages`
-- Buy a domain on namecheap, hook it up to your github repo [with this article](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/).
+- Buy a domain.
+I like namecheap and hooked it up to github [with the help of this article](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/).
 Verify you see hello world when you go to your custom domain.

 **Repo Structure**